yesdavid/outlineR/test_data/README.md

 **Morar_Quartz_Industry_Wellcome_Collection_clean.jpeg**

 Morar_Quartz_Industry_Wellcome_Collection_clean.jpeg is the raw "./raw_data/Morar_Quartz_Industry_Wellcome_Collection.jpeg" image (CC BY 4.0) manually prepared in an image manipulation software.
 Numberings, descriptions, etc. (everything that is not an artefact) were removed by hand.
-The image was thresholed/binarized in GIMP2 under "_Colors_" -> "_Thresholding...".
+The image was thresholed/binarized in GIMP2 under "_Colors_" -> "_Thresholding..._".

 **tps_file.tps**